Yves Daudigny

 Yves Daudigny (born 23 February 1947) is a French politician and member of the Senate of France.
-He represents the Aisne départment, in Picardy, and is a member of the Socialist Party.
+He represents the Aisne department, in Picardy, and is a member of the Socialist Party.

 Daudigny is best known for his proposal to introduce a controversial 300% tax increase on palm oil, dubbed "the Nutella Tax" by the media because palm oil is one of the main ingredients in Nutella.